This Tomatillo Poblano sauce is made by boiling serrano pepper, poblano peppers, tomatillos, garlic, red onion, and blending with cilantro and lime.

 There are three ways to make this salsa: Roasting, sautéing, or boiling – the latter is what I did.
 Roasting the tomatillos bring out a ton of flavors, but I always found boiling tastes a lot the same and it requires less work and supervising.
+The texture of salsa verde can vary from chunky to smooth, depending on personal preference and the intended use.

 Jump to:

-Why you will love this recipe
+Why you will love this Salsa Verde Recipe

 Versatile: You can switch up the ingredients and it is pretty much full proof.
 You can add more lime if you prefer a tangier sauce, or take out the serrano seeds for a milder sauce.
 Get creative and use any variation you prefer.